It is here.

 We convert them into probabilities with our Odds to probability calculator, to get an overview of: who is most likely to score each GW, and which teams are most likely to keep a clean sheet.

 You can check the GW1 clean sheet odds here.
-Bookies favor mainly Chelsea, Leicester, and Liverpool to perform well defensively in the first gameweek of the season.
+Bookies favor mainly Liverpool, Manchester City, and Manchester United to perform well defensively in the first gameweek of the season.

 That suggests that there could be fewer clean sheets in the GW1 than we are used to in an average gameweek.
 It also suggests that GW1 could be a high-scoring and chaotic gameweek.

-According to Premier League Goalscoring Odds, Salah is the player that is most likely to score a goal in the GW1.
+According to Premier League Goalscoring Odds, Haaland is the player that is most likely to score a goal in the GW1.

 6. Overlooked players and differentials